Listed Buildings and Gardens

 We also have our own list of buildings that we think are important to the local area but aren’t listed by Historic England.
 This is known as the ‘Local List’.

 Locally listed buildings are not controlled with the same legislation as nationally listed buildings.
-The ‘Local Heritage Assets’ policy in our Core Strategy sets out how we deal with applications for alterations, extension or demolition of these buildings.
+The ‘Local Heritage Assets’ policy in our Core Strategy explains how we deal with applications for alterations, extension or demolition of these buildings.

-Our leaflet, The Local List, although not reflecting the latest planning policy, contains some useful background information, along with an Appendix listing of all of the locally listed buildings in the borough.
+Our leaflet, The Local List, although not reflecting the latest planning policy, contains some useful background information.
+It includes an Appendix listing of all of the locally listed buildings in the borough.